xadupre/onnx/docs/docsgen/source/intro/concepts.md

 C#, Webassembly, ARM...

 But to make that happen, the ONNX graph needs to be saved.
-ONNX uses *protobuf* to serialize the graph into one single block
+ONNX uses its own structures to serialize the graph into one single block
 (see [Parsing and Serialization](https://developers.google.com/protocol-buffers/docs/pythontutorial#parsing-and-serialization)).
 It aims at optimizing the model size as much as possible.
+It follows the protobuf format.

 ## Metadata